openlibhums/imports/docs/source/import_export_update.rst

 3. Save the file with a name of your choosing.

 4. From the journal's dashboard, navigate to **All Articles** under **Staff** in the lower left.
 You need to have 'staff' access to view this page.
+(The tool also appears as **Article Import, Export, Update** in the Imports plugin start page.)

 5. Select **Upload Update** and upload your file.
 (It says 'update', but this is how you import new things too.)

-6. A table should load in your browser showing you the data you uploaded, before you import it.
+6. A table should load in your browser showing you the data, before you import it.
 If everything looks good, select **Import**.

 Exporting
 ---------

 You can export a CSV containing metadata for all the articles currently in a given workflow stage.
 It will also download selected files from that stage.

-1. From the journal's dashboard, navigate to All Articles under Staff in the lower left.
+1. From the journal's dashboard, navigate to **All Articles** under **Staff** in the lower left.
 You need to have 'staff' access to view this page.

 2. Use the **Filter by Stage** drop-down menu to choose a set of articles you want to export.

-3. If you want to download associated files, use the Files column to add files for each article.
+3. If you want to download associated files, use the **Files** column to add files for each article.

 4. Select **Export Articles**.
 A zip file should be downloaded containing the metadata in ``article_data.csv`` and the article files in subfolders numbered by article ID.